 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your vacation to Mara House or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Mara House or take a look at our itineraries to Kenya

 Mara House is quietly tucked away in a prime wildlife area outside the Maasai Mara National Park.
 It is an exclusive private house which offers an excellent safari experience.
 The house sleeps seven people in three large en-suite and one single bedroom.